-Today almost every home and small office has a local network, and an Internet connection.
+Today almost every home and small business has a local network, and an Internet connection.

-The home network or small office network enables multiple devices e.g. PCs,tablets etc to connect to each other, and also to connect to the internet.
+The home network or small area network enables multiple devices e.g. PCs,tablets etc to connect to each other, and also to connect to the internet.

-In this tutorial you will learn how you to build and setup a home or small office network (SOHO) and connect it to the Internet.
+In this tutorial you will learn how you to build and setup a home or small business wireless and wired network, and connect it to the Internet.